 Don’t waste screen real estate.
 CMS vendors should ensure that every inch of screen area is being used to its fullest, whether it’s a tiny mobile touch screen or a giant office based workstation.

 The size of your device should feel like a force multiplier when using your CMS, and this means an experience that’s designed to take full advantage of all the space.
 Enonic does exactly this by scaling its user interface as screens get larger or smaller, and dynamically altering the panels.

 Read more: 5 reasons to choose Enonic as your CMS

 Ah, bandwidth.
 The scourge of digital workers on the go everywhere.
 There’s nothing like having your attempts to review digital content slowed down to a crawl by limited bandwidth.
 A CMS that doesn’t take into account the fact that connection speeds are far less than ideal, isn’t a CMS you want to invest in.

 Mobile editing comes with a host of challenges, so it’s not enough that a CMS is responsive.
-Great CMS software goes all in on the mobile user experience.
-Enonic XP has done exactly that.
+Great CMS software thus goes all in on the mobile user experience, and Enonic has done exactly that.
 For example, in the absence of mouseover functionality, tapping is used to provide feedback to the user.

 One of the most challenging aspects of managing content on a touch screen device is image handling.
 Cropping, for example, can’t work in the same way as on more traditional platforms with a cropping rectangle.
 Enonic and Content Studio optimize the image handling experience for touchscreen devices, allowing you to use gestures that come naturally to smartphone and tablet users, such as zoom and pan.

 Enonic is a fully responsive and modern CMS that has been meticulously engineered to help you to quickly and reliably review and edit your content—regardless of your location or device.
 That means you can say farewell to tiny UI, offscreen elements, and clumsy touchscreen interactions for good.